Film grain is a characteristic of the visual texture in film that gives it an organic, textured feel.

 The overlay can be applied in just a few seconds and it doesn’t require any fancy knowledge or expensive plugins!

-Film Grain Overlay is a popular filter in Photoshop that gives photos the look of being shot with an old film camera.
+Film Grain Overlay is a popular filter in

 It’s also known as “film emulation” or “retro effect.”
 I’m going to show you how to overlay it on your photos so they have a vintage feel!